dinesh2k19/amr/README.md

 ![GA3](https://github.com/user-attachments/assets/91efe1da-b9bd-497e-ad3e-6c7365913e1e)

 ## Analysis steps
-- Raw sequence quality assessment using FASTQC Toolkit
+- Raw sequence quality assessment using FASTQC Toolkit (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - Adapter trimming and low quality filtering using PrinSeq-Lite v0.20.4 (Parameters: -min_qual_mean 30 --min_len 50 -ns_max_n 0) and reports using MultiQC
-- Bacterial genome assembly using Unicycler
+- Bacterial genome assembly using Unicycler unicycler -1 <read1.fastq> -2 <read2.fastq> -o <output_directory> -t <threads>
+  -1 <read1.fastq>: Path to your first paired-end read file (forward reads).
+  -2 <read2.fastq>: Path to your second paired-end read file (reverse reads).
+  -o <output_directory>: Directory where you want the output files to be saved.
+  -t <threads>: The number of CPU threads you want to use for the assembly (e.g., 8).
 - Genome quality check and statistics using CheckM and QUAST
 - Genome based taxonomy assignment using (GTDB-Tk) and multi-locus typing using PubMLST server (https://pubmlst.org/)
 - Gene prediction using Prokka and annotation of genes among different subsystems utilizing the SEED and RAST servers (https://rast.nmpdr.org/)